 - Use relative font sizes.

-- Make sure page is "backwards compatible" (that is, that it "fails gracefully").
+- Make sure page is "backward compatible" (that is, that it "fails gracefully").

-Strongly Discouraged (all hinder accessibility for those with visual impairments)
+Strongly Discouraged (Hinder accessibility for those with visual impairments)

 - Use of red/green combinations.